Julius Caesar Manipulation Quotes

-I can as well be hang'd as tell the manner of it.
-It was
+I can as well be hanged as tell the manner of it.

-it to him again; then he put it by again.
-But, to my thinking, he
+it to him again; then he put it by again; but to my

 Caesar deliberately deceives the public here.
 It's clear he's putting on a great show by refusing the crown, even though he'd secretly love to have it.
 He understands that public refusal is a smart political maneuver to get the people to love him more and think him less ambitious.